-Hitachi ID Identity Manager uses the NTLM client built into the Windows server OS to manage passwords on individual Windows servers and on Active Directory domains.
+Hitachi ID Identity Manager uses the NTLM client built into the Windows server OS to manage passwords both on individual Windows servers and on Active Directory domains.

 Identity Manager can integrate with multiple domains, in multiple forests at the same time.
 Trust relationships are not required to do this.